 Some payday loan firms claim that they won’t run a credit check on you.
-Don’t take this at face value.
-Firms that make this claim may just pass on your application to another firm that actually lends the money, and they do the check.
+But these firms usually pass on your application to another firm that actually lends the money, and they do the check.

 If you’re late paying off a payday loan